Special Issues in Learning Go

 Well, I don't know how well this will help out, but it does seem to have helped some of the players that have had problems with concentration and reading.
 Obviously it's a lot of work, and won't happen overnight.
 However, I think even a small improvement in reading (if that's the biggest problem in your game) goes a long way, instead of working on one's strengths.

-This is a bit old page, but however I would like to stick my spoon to the soup ^^; I'm a 23 old person (gender identity issues ^^) with Asperger's syndrome.
-This is a "disorder" (someone prefer to call it just neurodivergency) belonging to autism spectrum, characterized by disabilities in communication and social interaction, unusual speech and body language, oversensitiveness to noises, touch or visual stimuli, etc. etc. So basically it's about nervous system, and brains, working somewhat differently.
-Worst symptoms are in the field of social skills, however not going to that now.
+This is a fairly old page, but however I would like to stick my spoon to the soup ^^; I'm a 23 old person (gender identity issues ^^) with Asperger's syndrome.
+This is a "disorder" (someone prefer to call it just neurodivergency) belonging to the autism spectrum, characterized by disabilities in communication and social interaction, unusual speech and body language, oversensitiveness to noises, touch or visual stimuli, etc. etc. So basically it's about nervous system, and brains, working somewhat differently.
+The worst symptoms are in the field of social skills, however not going to that now.
 Persons with AS often also have intense, narrow fields of interests, and they like to spend a *lot* of time studying it.
 And mine happens to be... go.

 It struck me quite suddenly.
 Previously I've been into mathematics, programming, languages, knowledge about cats, drawing, martial arts.
 My excessive martial arts training actually destroyed my physical condition and I decided to find a hobby that doesn't stress the body.
 Last Christmas I trotted into the go club of my city, and now, practising for 7 months, I am 4 kyu (3 kyu at KGS).
 Recently, I have started thinking that there's some connections between my Asperger and my go.
 Some things are easy for me to learn, while some seem to be more difficult for me than "normal" people.